Sorry, you need to enable JavaScript to visit this website.

 • Mental health courts are difficult to research due to the issue of a high degree of confidentiality in participant records.

-• There were difficulties with how to deal with individuals who refused to participate in mental health courts.
-Arguably those who chose to participate were more likely to wish to receive treatment and were therefore not necessarily comparable to those who refused.
+• There were difficulties with how to deal with individuals who refused to participate in mental health courts – arguably those who chose to participate were more likely to wish to receive treatment and were therefore not necessarily comparable to those who refused.
 Despite this, some primary studies used those who refused treatment as part of a control group.

 Summary

+Overall, the evidence suggests that the intervention has reduced crime.
 Participants in mental health courts had significantly less reoffending than control groups, though questions remain about the composition of these control groups in the primary studies.
+Successful mental health courts were those where good relationships were maintained between the judge and participants.

 Reviews